MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 <h2>Intermediate Language Learners:</h2>
 <h3>User Story</h3>

-- <b>To Be Implemented: </b> As an intermediate learner of French, I want an option to set my game’s UI in French so that I can further immerse myself in French.
+- <b>{+IMPLEMENTED: +}</b>  As an intermediate learner of French, I want an option to set my game’s UI in French so that I can further immerse myself in French.

 - <b>{+IMPLEMENTED: +}</b> As a beginner language learner, I want to be able to select which language the Sudoku puzzle uses so that I can practice solving puzzles with either French or English words.

-- <b>To Be Implemented: </b> As a vocabulary learner taking the bus and Skytrain, I want to use my phone in landscape mode for Sudoku vocabulary practice so that longer words are displayed in a larger font than in standard portrait mode.
+- <b>{+IMPLEMENTED: +}</b>  As a vocabulary learner taking the bus and Skytrain, I want to use my phone in landscape mode for Sudoku vocabulary practice so that longer words are displayed in a larger font than in standard portrait mode.

 <h3>TDD</h3>